16 Types of Fishes With Big Lips

 6. Marine angelfishes

-Marine angelfish are one the popular fishes with big lips that belong to the family of Pomacanthidae.
+Marine angelfish are one the popular fish with big lips that belong to the family of Pomacanthidae.
 These fish species are mostly seen in the shallow reefs in the water of the tropical Atlantic, Indian, and mostly western Pacific Oceans.
 The species is closely related to the butterflyfishes and is known for its bright colors.
 It can reach upto 6 to 12 inches with an avarage lifespan of between 10 to 12 years in the wild.
 Marine angelfishes were fiest identified in the year 1758 and approximately 86 species of marine angelfish live in shallow reefs around the world.

 Also Read: 10 Different Types of Fish With Legs